effiemincer/database_mini_proj/README.md

    - Ensures proactive communication, reducing overdue books and keeping readers engaged.
    - Provides accountability by logging sent notifications and their read status.

-6. *What Parts Are Not Covered*:
-   - Notifications currently do not include automation logic (e.g., generating notifications based on due dates or card expiration).
-This could be added later as part of a task scheduler or trigger system.
-   - Advanced notification categories (e.g., promotional messages) are not part of the current implementation but could be added as an attribute.

 # DSD
 ![image (3)](https://github.com/user-attachments/assets/d723f5ab-8abb-48d4-b187-5df511ac8272)